tyconsulting/blog.tyang.github.io/_posts/2024/2024-03-08-azpolicytest-v2-release.md

 Install-Module -Name AzPolicyTest -Force
 ```

-The run the tests, you can use the following command:
+You can use the following commands to run the tests:

 Invoke tests for Policy Definitions: